 A world class graduate degree in public policy

-Master of Arts in Public Policy is a 36-credit program, consisting of five compulsory courses with focus areas including governance, urban policy, environmental policy, and climate change.
+Master of Arts in Public Policy is a 36-credit program, consisting of five compulsory courses with urban, climate, food, digital and wellbeing policy and governance in focus.
 The program is structured to be completed within 1 year, with additional one year grace period.
-Course works and academic activities provide training in critical thinking, public policy analysis, design thinking, and futures thinking.
+Courseworks and academic activities provide training in critical thinking, design thinking, complexity thinking, and futures thinking in public policy analysis.

 MA Course Structure